someth2say/ceylonChain/docs/OPTIONAL.md

                             val1
  ```
 Unluckily, the type checker uses a trick not available to the compiler: complementary types.
-So Probing steps are unable to include the `~Type1` part into the equation.
+This makes Probing steps unable to include the `~Type1` part into the equation, and hence

-**The result: the incomming type is allways part for the outgoing part.**
+**the incomming type is allways part for the outgoing part.**

 So, making types explicit in the chain, you will find the following:
 ```